 7. Drain it up in a thin clean muslin cloth.

 9. At this step you must have chenna that is just moist with no dripping water and not sticky.
-Knead it well for about 3 to 5 minutes.
+Knead it well until you get smooth, grain free and non-sticky chena.
 You must not knead to the extent that chenna begins to release grease or fats.

 How to make rasmalai